dyllamt/dyllamt/README.md

-Hi, I'm working at the intersection of batteries and data science.
-We're applying machine learning to cell design, quality assessment, and state estimation.
+Hi, I'm working at the intersection of energy technology and data science.
+We're applying machine learning to battery cell design, quality assessment, and state estimation.
 You can learn more about me on my website [maxwell-dylla.com](https://maxwell-dylla.com).